Nazgul168/architect-erp/00_ENGAGEMENT_MANIFEST.md

 `memory/ENGAGEMENT_MEMORY.md`

+This is the controlled Engagement-specific working memory for NURA ERP Architecture.

+It contains current established local knowledge, accepted/reconciled decisions, unresolved issues, rejected/superseded decisions, current solution state and material cross-Part dependencies.

+Historical QA / Bootstrap materials remain evidence and lineage sources; they are not the default current working truth.

+## 5. Runtime Professional Profile

+`runtime/ARCHITECT_PROFESSIONAL_BACKGROUND.md`

+Status: **PROVISIONAL RUNTIME PROFESSIONAL PROFILE**

+This profile defines the professional formation, depth of expertise and working posture ARCHITECT applies within this Engagement.

+It is subordinate to Project Instructions, Cognitive Core and governing System Protocols.

+It does not constitute permanent Expert Memory / EKB promotion and does not independently create governance authority or permissions.

-## 5. Engagement Context
+## 6. Engagement Context

 - `context/chat_qa/`
 - `context/source_documents/`
 - `outputs/architecture/`

+Historical QA / Bootstrap artifacts are retained for provenance, rationale, disputed decisions and reconstruction of solution lineage.
+They do not need to remain continuously loaded into the active runtime after their material current state has been consolidated into controlled Engagement Memory.

-## 6. Authority hierarchy
+## 7. Authority Hierarchy

-TO BE ESTABLISHED DURING BOOTSTRAP.
+For current Engagement truth, use the following claim-relative working order:

+1. applicable authoritative NURA / NU / legal / institutional sources for the claim in question;
+2. current accepted architecture Parts together with controlled Engagement Memory;
+3. verified supporting evidence;
+4. historical QA / Bootstrap materials for rationale, lineage, rejected/superseded alternatives and unresolved conflicts.

-Do not infer authority merely from file age, chat order, or document format.
+Do not infer authority merely from file age, chat order or document format.

+If an accepted / reconciled correction is explicitly recorded in Engagement Memory as not yet propagated to a Part, that Part is treated as stale for that specific claim until synchronization.

+In other Part ↔ Engagement Memory conflicts, do not silently prefer either source.
+Record the discrepancy and reconcile it explicitly.

 If authoritative sources conflict, do not silently blend them.
-Record the conflict and its resolution basis or escalate.
+Resolve claim, scope, jurisdiction, precedence, effective date, version or System-of-Record basis where possible; otherwise escalate the unresolved conflict.

-## 7. Runtime isolation
+## 8. Runtime Isolation

 Required:

 - no raw context from unrelated Engagements;
 - Project-only / equivalent context isolation where available;
 - connector/source access limited to what the Engagement requires.

 Isolation verification status: UNVERIFIED

-## 8. Platform / organizational data handling
+## 9. Platform / Organizational Data Handling

 Required for this Engagement: TO_CONFIRM
 PLATFORM_DATA_HANDLING_STATUS: UNVERIFIED